Routinely offered: This course is offered every year.

 Students may receive up to three graduate course credits by successfully completing PA 827 Administrative Internship.
 Enrollment may be during the fall, spring, or summer terms, and must be approved by the Career Services Coordinator.
 Students assume responsibility for any travel and housing arrangements associated with an internship that requires relocation.
 Students who wish to enroll in the course and receive credit for an internship must:

-- Accept an internship offer.
+- Accept an internship offer

 The Career Services Coordinator will review the form and, if approved, will notify the student and the La Follette School’s Student Services Associate, who will give the student permission to enroll in the course.

-- Determine the appropriate number of credits for PA 827 based on the work hour guidelines below.
+- Determine the appropriate number of credits for PA 827 based on the work hour guidelines below

-- Enroll through the Student Center.
+- Enroll through the Student Center by the add deadline

 - 3 credits: minimum of 320 hours over at least eight weeks